xManah/verification-successful/README.md

 # You have successfully been verified.

-## You can how head back to our discord and do /connect.
+You can now connect your Minecraft Account to any server you want using /connect.